luiscruz/course_sustainableSE/_literature_review_2023/2023-Catherine-Social.md

 In the conclusion the authors discuss the implications of the findings.
 First, they question how attitude should affect the design of collaborative spaces.
 Next, they question the boundaries of storing information.
 Finally, they wonder how joint-ownership determines the future of social media.
 The authors propose more research towards the topic, for instance to see how the findings compare to other social media \cite{marshall2015facebook}.

 ######Critical Analysis
 In order to make sure that the participants were sufficiently familiar with Twitter, the authors decided to select only frequent Twitter users to participate in the study.
 We assume that nowadays almost everyone has at least some understanding of social media, such as Twitter.
-Therefore we think that also including participants that do not have Twitter or have deleted their account could increase the value of the research because social media ownership can affect them as well.
+Therefore we think that also including participants that do not have Twitter or have deleted their account could increase the value of the research because social media ownership can affect them as well."
 ---

 <!--mandatory fields: paper_title, readby, paper_author, journal, year, doi or preprint or arxiv, slides (if you have), abstract, annotation -->